-The Energy Community and EUSAIR interconnection plans include connecting new renewable energy to the main power grid, and improving the reliability and quality of energy services.
+Electricity infrastructure projects, identified under the EU Projects of Common interest/Projects of Mutual IneterstInterest and Energy Community Projects of Energy Community lists, as well as the CESEC Action Plan aim at connecting new renewable energy to the power grid, and improving the reliability and quality of energy services.
 Interconnection of electricity grids and adequate grids capacity are pre-conditions for large-scale investments in renewable energy and its deployment.

-In the natural gas market, substantial investments are required in gas supply facilities transmission and storage infrastructure, in order to improve market liquidity.
+In the natural gas market, limited investments are required in gas transmission and storage infrastructure, to address remaining bottlenecks.

-Natural gas should be viewed as a transition fuel during progress towards decarbonised energy systems through the European Union by the year 2050.
-Conditions should be created according to a long-term perspective to shift away from natural gas to renewable and low-carbon gases, in particular biomethane and hydrogen.
+Natural gas can be viewed as a transient fuel enabling the transition towards decarbonised energy systems through the European Union by the year 2050.
+Conditions should be created according to a long-term perspective to shift away from natural gas to renewable and low-carbon gases, in particular biomethane, synthetic methane and hydrogen.

-To the purpose, flexible gas infrastructures, highly efficient gas use and cogeneration, carbon capture and sequestration technologies and corresponding investments should receive consideration.
+To this end, repurposing of existing gas pipelines for hydrogen transportation should be planned while in the natural gas use, high efficiency cogeneration, carbon capture and sequestration technologies and the corresponding investments should receive consideration.

-In the natural gas system, the interconnections between national markets should be improved.
-Countries from the Adriatic-Ionian region need to gain access to new external sources.
-Reinforcing gas transmission infrastructure will be pivotal for preventing potential supply disruptions in the future and strengthen security of gas supply from different supply sources.
+Increased supply of liquefied natural gas (LNG) is foreseen in countries of the Adriatic-Ionian Region.
+Direct use of LNG for transport and process industry can also be a transient option because of its lower carbon content as compared with other hydrocarbon fuels.
+LNG terminals, might serve as facilities for importing hydrogen in the future, however their potential and technical compatibility for conversion and repurposing still requires in-depth analysis and simulations.

+Based on already existing natural gas infrastructure in the Adriatic-Ionian Region, and with completion of limited number of interconnectors in the Western Balkans Region whose implementation is already ongoing among EU Projects of Common Interest, Projects of Energy Community Interest and REPowerEU Plan, Western Balkan countries will be able to diversify supply sources and routes and to enhance security of energy supply.

-Developing natural gas infrastructure will help currently isolated areas and regions to have access to natural gas supplies, to ensure continuous and secure supplies by having networks renovated and modernised, and to bring natural gas from a range of export markets via new routes (notably, the upgraded Trans-Adriatic Pipeline – TAP2, and Ionian-Adriatic Pipeline – IAP).
-The TAP project has been implemented and its upgrading and doubling of TAP capacity are in progress, while the IAP project still lacks a defined business model and financing.
+Along a mid-term perspective developing natural gas infrastructure would help currently isolated areas and regions to have access to natural gas supplies, to ensure continuous and secure supplies by having networks renovated and modernised, and to bring natural gas from a range of export markets via new routes (notably, the upgraded Trans-Adriatic Pipeline – TAP2.
+The TAP project has been implemented and its upgrading and doubling of capacity are in progress.

-In addition, liquefied natural gas (LNG) infrastructure in ports and on land enabling new gas import routes and fuel switching to LNG would also be welcomed, both for the benefit of security of supply and for the sake of environmental quality.
+In addition, liquefied natural gas (LNG) infrastructure in ports and on land enabling new gas import routes and fuel switching to LNG would also benefit security of supply and improve environmental quality.

 Flagships.
-The work under Topic 2.4 is a continuation of work on the previous EUSAIR Action Plan and commitment to flagship projects.
-Three flagship projects have been identified and proposed: ‘Power networks and markets for a green Adriatic-Ionian region’, ‘Integrated natural gas corridors and markets for a green Adriatic-Ionian region’ and ‘Development and operation of logistics for direct LNG use as a clean fuel for the Adriatic-Ionian region’.
-The flagship projects support the objective of expanded and better integrated national power and gas systems and the development of small-scale direct use LNG as a low-carbon fuel for the Adriatic-Ionian region.
+The work under Topic 2.4 is a continuation and expansion of work on the previous EUSAIR Action Plan and commitment to flagship projects.
+Three flagship projects have been identified and proposed: ‘Power networks and markets for a green Adriatic-Ionian region’, ‘Integrated natural gas corridors and markets for a green Adriatic-Ionian Region’ and ‘Development and operation of logistics for direct LNG use as a clean fuel for the Adriatic-Ionian Region’.
+The flagship projects support the objective of expanded and better integrated national power and gas systems and the development of small-scale direct use LNG as a low-carbon fuel for the Adriatic-Ionian Region.

 Specific objectives of the Topic

-In light of the above objectives, challenges and opportunities, the activities under this Topic aim at
+In light of the scope as above, challenges and opportunities, the activities under this Topic aim at

-Removing roadblocks to project investments, focusing on the enabling factors for creation and development of regional enterprises along the free and regulated European market principles;
+removing roadblocks to project investments, focusing on the enabling factors for creation and development of regional enterprises along the free and regulated European market principles;

-integrated power networks and markets for a green Adriatic-Ionian region;
+Integrated power networks and markets for a green Adriatic-Ionian Region;